43PR/dotfiles/updates.md

 > [!note]
 > Work in progress
 >
 > Monitors page still needs some work

+Download and unzip this repository to your downloads

 ## Settings menu